 Essential fatty acids:

 Omega 3: Green leafy veg, nuts (esp. walnuts) and seeds (esp. flaxseeds and chia seeds), and avocado.

 These techniques activate the parasympathetic nervous system and help to dampen the stress response:

 - Breathing exercises: Taking long, slow deep breaths with focus.
 Breathe in through the nose for 4 seconds, hold the breath for 7 seconds, exhale through the mouth for 8 seconds.
+Repeat 6 times.

 - Progressive muscle relaxation (PMR): Used to relieve muscle tension, stress and anxiety by progressively tensing groups of muscles in the body and subsequently relaxing them.

 Taking time to reduce and manage stress is vital for your health.
 The most important thing you can do when you are going through stressful periods is to make sure you are continuing to look after yourself.
-Practice self-care and make time to relax and do something YOU enjoy.
+Practice self-care, make time to relax and do something YOU enjoy.
 And when you need to, set some boundaries and learn to say no to requests that are too much for you.